elastisys/compliantkubernetes/docs/operator-manual/disaster-recovery.md

 OpenSearch is set up to store backups in an S3 bucket.
 There is a CronJob called `opensearch-backup` in the cluster that is invoking the snapshot process in OpenSearch.

-To take a snapshot on-demand, execute
+To take a snapshot on-demand, execute:

 ```sh
 ./bin/ck8s ops kubectl sc -n opensearch-system create job --from=cronjob/opensearch-backup <name-of-job>